paul-schaaf/blog/blog/_posts/2020-12-24-build-an-escrow-on-solana.md

 ## Intro
 This guide is meant to serve as an intro to coding on [Solana](https://www.solana.com), using an escrow program as an example.
 We'll go through the code together, building the escrow program step by step.
+I've also created a UI you will be able to use to try out your program.

 > On Solana, smart contracts are called _programs_